-2,708 shareholders attended the Nestlé S.A.
+2,446 shareholders attended the Nestlé S.A.
 Annual General Meeting today in Lausanne.
-They represented 47.26 percent of the capital and 66.31 percent of the shares entitled to vote.
-The annual report and the accounts were approved and the shareholders agreed to the release of the Board of Directors and the Management.
-The Nestlé Compensation Report was accepted in a separate advisory vote, in line with the Swiss Code of Best Practice for Corporate Governance.
-The shareholders further approved the proposed dividend of CHF 2.15 per share.
-Lastly, the shareholders approved the amendment of the Articles of Association, revised in line with new legal requirements for listed Swiss companies.
+They represented 52.7 percent of the capital and 73.5 percent of the shares entitled to vote.
+The annual report and the accounts were approved and the shareholders agreed to the discharge of the Board of Directors and the Management.
+The shareholders further approved the proposed dividend of CHF 2.20 per share.

 All proposals of the Board of Directors were approved with strong majorities.

-In line with new legal requirements for listed Swiss companies, the shareholders elected each member of the Board of Directors individually, for a term of office until the end of the next Annual General Meeting.
-Jean-Pierre Meyers was not standing for re-election.
-The Board thanked him for his highly appreciated services provided to Nestlé over the past 23 years.
+In line with legal requirements for listed Swiss companies, the shareholders elected each member of the Board of Directors individually, for a term of office until the end of the next Annual General Meeting.
+Titia de Lange and Rolf Hänggi were not standing for re-election.
+The Board thanked them for their highly appreciated services provided to Nestlé.
+Shareholders elected Ruth Khasaya Oniang’o, Patrick Aebischer and Renato Fassbind as new members of the Board of Directors.

 For the year to come, the Board and its different Committees will be composed as follows: